 Quinta Juresic: Kennedy was the swing vote.
 He sort of intentionally fashioned himself as the swing vote.
 And so there are a lot of cases where he might have voted with the more conservative bloc anyway.
 Bringing in a more conservative justice, perhaps in line with Neil Gorsuch, may not have that much of a practical effect.
-But there are also a lot of areas in which Kennedy was a little more iconoclastic and did tend to side with the liberal block.
-Personally, as soon as I saw he was retiring my immediate thought was that I was worried about Roe v.
+But there are also a lot of areas in which Kennedy was a little more iconoclastic and did tend to side with the liberal bloc.
+Personally, as soon as I saw he was retiring, my immediate thought was that I was worried about Roe v.
 Wade.
-That there are going to be a lot of test cases coming up if Trump can get a Justice confirmed where conservative activists are going to be trying to overturn that right to an abortion.
+That there are going to be a lot of test cases coming up if Trump can get a justice confirmed where conservative activists are going to be trying to overturn that right to an abortion.

 Assuming Trump’s replacement for Kennedy is more conservative than John Roberts, which, given the list of 25 names that he says he’s going to choose from, seems pretty likely, that would mean that Roberts would be the swing vote.
 Do we have some sense of where Roberts stands on abortion broadly and Roe v.
 Wade specifically?

 I do think what we’ve seen from Roberts recently is that he is someone who is very conservative but cares a lot about the institutional legitimacy of the court.
 I think you saw that in his travel ban ruling.
-It will be very interesting to see how he tries to guide the court forward in an increasingly political atmosphere while the Court itself is becoming increasingly politicized.
+It will be very interesting to see how he tries to guide the court forward in an increasingly political atmosphere while the court itself is becoming increasingly politicized.

 What about the ban ruling made you think that he cares about the way people view the court?

 If you read his opinion, it’s a really interesting piece of writing because it basically says, “Look we know that Trump did this because of animus toward Muslims.
 There’s an extensive record but we’re not going to consider that here.”
-And there’s this fascinating little aside where he essentially says most presidents have used their position to speak to the American people on a moral level but some presidents have not risen up to that standard, which is a pretty obvious shot at Donald Trump.
+And there’s this fascinating little aside where he essentially says most presidents have used their position to speak to the American people on a moral level, but some presidents have not risen up to that standard, which is a pretty obvious shot at Donald Trump.
 And then he goes on to say: But we have to consider the presidency as a whole rather than just this president, which seems to me to be his way of saying, “Look, we’re not going to be dragged down into the mud of Donald Trump, we’re going to stay on the level of abstractions.
 And we’re going to take a step back and not incorporate all Trump’s comments.”
 And so that leaves you with the obvious question of how can you not incorporate Trump’s comments.
-But I think it does point to Roberts’s level of care in thinking about how institutions interact even if it may lead him to what I certainly would argue is the wrong decision.
+But I think it does point to Roberts’ level of care in thinking about how institutions interact even if it may lead him to what I certainly would argue is the wrong decision.

 What did you make of the fact that Kennedy joined the Roberts decision in that case?
-If you’d asked me five or ten years ago, this would be something that I would have been certain Anthony Kennedy would not have voted to uphold.
+If you’d asked me five or 10 years ago, this would be something that I would have been certain Anthony Kennedy would not have voted to uphold.

 Yeah.
-I mean, Kennedy is very big on the first amendment, he’s very big on religious liberty, and yet he did side with the Chief Justice here.
+I mean, Kennedy is very big on the First Amendment, he’s very big on religious liberty, and yet he did side with the chief justice here.
 I’ve seen a lot of commenters note that Kennedy has actually sided with the conservatives more often than usual this term.
 I did think it was notable that he sided with Roberts and particularly interesting was his two-page concurrence that essentially said, “I recognize that Donald Trump is behaving badly and the question of whether or not he is upholding his oath of office is not for me to judge as a member of the Supreme Court.
 But you know, by gosh, isn’t it important that he upholds that oath,” which I think a lot of people, including me, kind of read as throwing up his hands in a sense.

 It seems like there are a couple different thoughts about how the Justices operate.
 One is that cases come before them and they determine based on whatever their reading of the law or their ideology is.
 And the second says that they’re human beings and they’re very political and they change with the political winds.
 I guess what I was struck by with the travel ban decision was that it felt a little bit like the conservative members were moving the way the Republican Party has moved.
 You saw a lot of Republican officeholders criticize the Muslim ban when it was first proposed, and then they slowly grow to accept it.